noahehall/theBookOfNoah/0current/blockchain/udacity.md

 #### proof of stake algorithm (PoS)

+- summary: there are no miners, instead validators (stakeholders) determine which block makes it onto the chain
+  - in order to validate transactions and create blocks, they must put up their own coins as stake, like placing a bet
+  - if they validate a fraudulent transaction, they lose their stake as well as their rights to participate as a validator in the future
+- who uses it
   - ethereum uses PoS (but use to be on PoW)
   - DASH: pioneer of PoS: built from the core bitcoin platform with added features for privacy and Tx speed
     - PrivateSend: todo
     - InstantSend: todo
   - LISK: focused on creating decentralize Apps; uses delegated PoS
     - dapps are built with javascript
     - delegated PoS: only the top 101 delegates are able to have stakes in the network
       - delegates are voted on in a rolling basis by the community; 1 Lisk === 1 vote
 - focuses on giving votes to members, depending on how much stake they have in the success of the chain; more stake === more votes
 - validators: aka stakeholders: determine which blocks make it onto the blockchain
   - validators put up their own coins as stake, as if they were placing a bet